macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 - Zoom
 - BBB

-we'll decide which is most convenient by email
+we'll decide which is most convenient by email.

+You will work in teams of 2 (binomes) as preparing the support for the presentations takes a lot of time.

+[Here is what we did](https://macbuse.github.io/GPE_ENS/) last year during the confinement.

 ---